ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

 - **Notification center**: swaync

-There are a few dependencies that you can install with commands below:
+You can install all dependencies with commands below:

 1. Can be installed with pacman
 ```bash